yingchan1989/Project/README.md

 2. Random action player that selects a random action per defined in the policy network
 3. Self play where the board game is switched around and the algorithm plays with itself to train

+In addition to progressive training, an epsilon-greey algorithm is put in place whereby the epsilon value will decline over time, favoring trained networks for predicted actions.
+The epsilon declines linearly.

 ## Feature engineering
 The first two algorithms utilize traditonal neural networks and hence feature enginneering was used extensively to summarize the board game states.